Churches of Suffolk

 28 Jun — 2 Jul 2021 | Tour Director: Imogen Corrigan

-• Delve into Suffolk’s prosperous past at the churches of Holy Trinity in Long Melford and St Peter & St Paul in Eye
+• Delve into Suffolk’s prosperous past at a variety of churches, including Holy Trinity in Long Melford

 • Encounter some hidden medieval treasures – from bench carvings to wall paintings – in less frequented churches